ollyisonit/variable-rate-function-traversal/README.md

 # Variable Frequency Oscillation

-A function for varying the frequency of an oscillating function over time, and a Maya expression that implements it.
+A function for varying the frequency of an oscillating function over time, some of its applications, and a Maya expression that implements it.

 ## The Function